-We helped him to submit a formal grievance to complain of disability discrimination on the bass they had failed to apply the disability test properly.
+We helped him to submit a formal grievance to complain of disability discrimination on the basis they had failed to apply the disability test properly.
 Laura provided arguments that his employer had a duty to make reasonable adjustments for him in order to enable a return to work.
 Further, that dismissing him would constitute discrimination arising from disability.
-Also, it appeared the capability process had moved to the final stage prematurely to try and dismiss for ill health, instead of paying out substantially enhanced contractual redundancy pay worth more than £200k due to his long service..
+Also, it appeared the capability process had moved to the final stage prematurely to try and dismiss for ill health, instead of paying out substantially enhanced contractual redundancy pay worth more than £200k due to his long service.

 His employer dismissed his grievances and dismissed Alan due to ill health.